 - 1. Any committee may appoint a committee member (other than a committee substitute) (referred to as "a reporter") to report to it upon any competent matter within such time limit as the committee may determine.
 A committee may appoint different reporters to report to it upon different competent matters. - 2.
-Each subject committee and the committee mentioned in Rule 6.9 shall appoint a committee member (other than a committee substitute) (referred to as a "European Reporter") to bring to the attention of the committee any European Union ("EU") issue, proposal for EU legislation, or implementation of European Communities or EU legislation, as he or she may determine is appropriate.
+Each subject committee and the Equal Opportunities Committee shall appoint a committee member (other than a committee substitute) (referred to as a "European Reporter") to bring to the attention of the committee any European Union ("EU") issue, proposal for EU legislation, or implementation of European Communities or EU legislation, as he or she may determine is appropriate.